 Media and Communication Electives (15 hours):

-Select from COMS, MCOM, ADV, EMC, JOUR, and PR courses, including electives, internships, practicums, and special projects.
+Select from any junior- or senior-level PCOM, COMS, MCOM, ADV, CMI, JOUR, and PR courses, including electives, internships, practicums, and special projects.
 Media strategies majors are encouraged to develop a specialization or minor within another media and communication discipline.

 Cognate (9 hours):

-Students majoring in media strategies are encouraged to take 6 hours outside the college to develop a cognate, ideally focusing on a topic that will prepare them for a particular media and communication industry role, or that will help them develop media innovations or entrepreneurial endeavors.
+Students majoring in Media Strategies are encouraged to take 9 junior- or senior-level hours outside the college to develop a cognate, ideally focusing on a topic that will prepare them for a particular media and communication industry role, or that will help them develop innovative entrepreneurial endeavors.
 Media strategies majors have the option of selecting additional Group A courses to satisfy the Group B requirement.

 MCOM Global Communication Courses

 Choose from ADV 4313 ; COMS 3332 ; CMI 3355 , CMI 3358 ; JOUR 3370 ; any approved 4301 special topics course, approved Study Abroad course, and any foreign language taken at the college level in which a C or better was earned.